-Description A detached single-storey cottage.
-Accommodation Ground Floor: Entrance vestibule, hallway, lounge/second bedroom, bathroom, sitting room, bedroom, kitchen/diner, conservatory and utility room.
-Gross internal floor area (m2) Approximately 94 Neighbourhood and location The property is situated within an established residential area where surrounding properties are of a mixed size and style.
-Local amenities are limited and larger town facilities can be found within a reasonable commute.
-Age (year built) Circa 1850 (174 years)
+Description A semi-detached single storey and attic chalet villa.
+Accommodation Ground Floor: Entrance vestibule, hallway, lounge, sitting room, dining room/sitting area, and kitchen.
+First Floor: Landing, 3 bedrooms and bathroom.
+Gross Internal Floor Area (m2) Approximately 110 Neighbourhood and Location The property is situated within an established residential area where surrounding properties are of a mixed size and style.
+Village amenities are limited and larger town facilities can be found within a reasonable commute.
+Age (Year Built) Circa 1900 (125 years old) Weather Overcast but dry.

-Weather Overcast with intermittent rain showers.
 Weather over recent weeks has been unsettled.

+Campbell Street Darvel KA17 0BZ Kilmarnock KIL-2025\03\0015 Inspection Date:- 10/03/2025 First Inspection Date (if applicable):-

-Chimney stacks Stone construction with a pointed finish and metal flashings.
+Chimney Stacks Assumed to be of brick construction with a rendered finish and metal flashings.
 Visually inspected with the aid of binoculars where appropriate.
-Roofing including roof space The roof is of pitched design and is overlaid with slates with a metal ridge.
-Where seen, the roof structure is of timber truss construction with timber sarking boards.
-Glass wool insulation is evident between ceiling joists.
+Roofing including Roof Space The roof is of pitched design and is overlaid with slates with a metal ridge.
+There are sections of flat roof which appear to be overlaid with felt or a similar material.

+I was able to gain a partial view of the roof structure via a ceiling hatch from the first floor landing.
+The roof is of timber truss construction with timber sarking boards.
+Insulation materials have been laid in between and over ceiling joists.

 Sloping roofs were visually inspected with the aid of binoculars where appropriate.

+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.

 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

-Rainwater fittings Gutters and downpipes are formed in PVC materials.
-Kaniwatei iittings Visually inspected with the aid of binoculars where appropriate.
-Main walls Outer walls appear of stone and brick construction with a pointed, painted and rendered finish.
+Rainwater Fittings Gutters and downpipes are formed in PVC materials.
+The gutter at the front of the property appears to be formed in a cementitious or similar material.
 Visually inspected with the aid of binoculars where appropriate.

+Main Walls Outer walls appear to be of stone and brick construction with a pointed and rendered finish.
+Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.

-Windows, external doors and Access to the property is via PVC and glazed doors to the entrance joinery vestibule and conservatory.
-The subjects are fitted with uPVC double glazed windows.
+Windows, External Doors and Joinery Access to the property is via PVC and glazed doors to the entrance vestibule and sitting area.
+The subjects are fitted with UPVC double glazed windows.
+A timber Velux window has also been installed.
+External joinery is formed in timber and PVC materials.
 Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-External decorations No significant external decoration.
-Conservatories / porches There is a conservatory built to the side of the property which appears of brick construction with uPVC double glazed windows under a polycarbonate or similar roof covering.
+External Decorations No significant external desoration External Decorations No significant external decoration.
+Conservatories / Porches None.
+Communal Areas None.
+Garages and Permanent Outbuildings There is an attached laundry room to the rear of the property.
+This appears of brick construction under a pitched and slate roof covering.
 Visually inspected.
-Communal areas None. oommanar ar ous None. - Communication of the Communi None.
-Garages and permanent outbuildings There is a detached single garage of brick construction under a metal roof covering.
-Garages and permanent There is a detached single garage of brick construction under a metal Garages and permanent There is a detached single garage of brick construction under a metal roof covering.
-Garages and permanent There is a detached single garage of brick construction under a metal roof covering.
-There is a brick built outhouse under a pitched and slated roof.
-Garages and permanent There is a detached single garage of brick construction under a metal roof covering.
-There is a brick built outhouse under a pitched and slated roof.
-Garages and permanent outbuildings There is a detached single garage of brick construction under a metal roof covering.
-There is a brick built outhouse under a pitched and slated roof.
+Outside Areas and Boundaries Garden grounds are hard landscaped and laid to lawn.
+These are bounded by hedging, timber fencing and brick walls.
 Visually inspected.
-Garden grounds are hard landscaped and laid to lawn.
-These are Garages and permanent outbuildings There is a detached single garage of brick construction under a metal roof covering.
-There is a brick built outhouse under a pitched and slated roof.
-Visually inspected.
-Garden grounds are hard landscaped and laid to lawn.
-These are bounded by hedging and timber fencing.
-Garages and permanent outbuildings There is a detached single garage of brick construction under a metal roof covering.
-There is a brick built outhouse under a pitched and slated roof.
-Visually inspected.
-Garden grounds are hard landscaped and laid to lawn.
-These are bounded by hedging and timber fencing.
+Ceilings Assumed to be of lath and plaster materials and dry lined with plasterboard sheets.
+Visually inspected from floor level.

+Campbell Street Darvel KA17 0BZ Kilmarnock Kil-2025\03\0015 Inspection Date:- 10/03/2025 First Inspection Date (if applicable):-